jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

- - In the game, the Gestral Foot Race Challenge is 1 of 5 challenge minigames.
+ - In the game, the Gestral Raft Volleyball Challenge is 1 of 5 challenge minigames.
 This minigame in particular requires playing a game of volleyball on a raft against a Sakapatate.
 Failure to parry a flung gestral back at the Sakapatate will damage your raft.
 After a certain amount of hits, the raft will explode and you'll lose the minigame, unless you do it to the Sakapatate first.
  - All minigames are modeled as "quest" enchantments originating from Zendikar block and use the same terminology (charging with quest counters based on certain conditions with some payoff at the end once you reach a certain number of quest counters).
  - Went with any of your creatures being targeted as the triggering condition as that best describes gestrals being flung at you.
  - First payoff is card draw.
 Second (and more flavorful) payoff is to be able to redirect opponent's spells and abilities to signify the mastery of parrying flung gestrals back at the opponent.